Jefferson celebrates Riverside Lofts' opening

 “They’ve been hopping since the day they opened.” she said.”The deck is always full and the inside is always full, and I love how Rob has encapsulated the history of the building and highlighted that and the German heritage of our community, too.
 He’s highlighted that with a modern twist.
 It’s amazing.”

-Watch for a feature story on Stable Rock Winery and Distillery in Tuesday’s Daily Union.
+Watch for a feature story on Stable Rock Winery and Distillery in Wednesday’s Daily Union.

 Post a comment as